 Pushup is one of the popular exercises.
 It builds up many upper body muscles at once, particularly the chest and triceps, and improves functional and foundational strength.
 It’s an ideal exercise to incorporate into your cardio workout plan.

 How to: Start in a high plank position with your body straight from head to heels.
-Bending your elbows, lower your torso down until your chest is close to the floor.
+Bend your elbows, and lower your torso until your chest is close to the floor.
 Pause for a second and then push back until your arms are extended.
 Keep your core tight and back flat throughout the movement.

 28. Bear Crawl

-The bear crawl is a great exercise to activate many muscles throughout the body, including the core, shoulder, and arms.
-It elevates your heart rate, improves balance and coordination, and helps scale up your fitness to perform other aerobic exercises.
+The bear crawl is a great exercise for activating many muscles throughout the body, including the core, shoulder, and arms.
+It elevates your heart rate, improves balance and coordination, and helps you improve your fitness for other aerobic exercises.

 How to: Sit on all fours with your wrists underneath the shoulders, knees below the hips, and the toes firmly on the ground.
-Slightly raise your hips and lift your knees a few inches off the floor, and make sure your body weight should balance on the hands and toes.
+Slightly raise your hips, lift your knees a few inches off the floor, and make sure your body weight is balanced on the hands and toes.
 Now, maintaining a flat back, crawl the body forward using your right hand and left foot and then your left hand and right foot.
-Keep your arms and legs remain on the floor and maintain tight throughout the movement.
+Keep your arms and legs on the floor and maintain tight throughout the movement.

 29. Side Lunge Jump